Skip to main content

 9 mentions Positive Neutral Negative

 • “This is an amazing game with the best graphics, soundtracks, and the most realistic gameplay.
-It is definitely worth the money and I think it should be made worth more, as this is an absolute jewel of a game, showing you that you could always be in a worse position.
-The game is much more than a blacksmith simulator; it's a life simulator for a blacksmith in the medieval period.
-This is definitely a recommendation from me!”
+It is definitely worth the money and a jewel of a game, showcasing the best of a medieval blacksmith simulator.”

 • “Extremely high attention to detail, good graphics, great atmosphere, an absolute joy to play.”

-• “I want to love this game so much, but the optimization is terrible.
-In the blacksmith area, my 3060 Ti is running between 60% and 80% on medium graphics and crashes multiple times.”
+• “I want to love this game so much but the optimization is trash; on the blacksmith, my 3060ti runs between 60% and 80% usage on medium graphics and crashes multiple times.”

 • “Graphically, it looks like an asset flip.”